Recent News & Trading Tips

 Long & Short Term Price Action: January Effect & Atlas Line

 During this time of the year and around holidays, markets tend to slow down as traders and big firms trade less.
 This results in less overall volatility.
-Despite this, John Paul expects the markets to offer plenty of opporunities in the remainder of 2016.
-In your charting platform, switch to a daily chart and compare December's ATR (Average True Range) vallues in 2015 with 2014, 2013, etc. Periods of volatilty may be caused by companies releasing annual reports, consolidating positions, announcements for holiday sales figures, and expectations for the new year.
+Despite this, John Paul expects the markets to offer plenty of opporunities in the remainder of the year.
+In your charting platform, switch to a daily chart and compare December's ATR (Average True Range) values in prior years.
+Periods of volatilty may be caused by companies releasing annual reports, consolidating positions, announcements for holiday sales figures, and expectations for the new year.
 With such unpredictability, having a long-term plan is a good idea.
 The January Effect aims to provide just that.

 If you jump to about 21 minutes into the video, you'll see the Atlas Line plot a live signal during the webinar.
 It's a short signal with an entry price given of 2206.5.
 John Paul as the Atlas Line configured as a jagged purple line.
 This is the first Atlas Line trade of the day.
 He places the order in the DOM via selling at market and gets in at 2206.75.
 There are three Atlas Line stops loss strategies: time, proof, and catstrophic.
 The catatrophic is never more than twice the current ATR value.
 The time-based stop says that you need to get out after four bars (20 min. on a 5-min chart).
 The proof stop loss occurs when price closes on the other side of the line.
 If your profit target is not hit, you close out the trade when either of these three stop loss conditions occur.